 Courses like darkroom, lighting, fine art photography, social documentary photography, commercial studio photography, history of photography and an internship provide students with a broad understanding of both modern and classic forms of photography.

+With a double major in business administration and photography, Mark Kim wants to do more than simply start a photography business.
+“I want to discover what kind of opportunities lay behind barriers in different countries and use photography to help those who are in need,” he says.
 What does Mark want to do with both of his majors?
 “I want to use them in missions,” he says.
 “Any organization needs administrative skills, and pictures tell wordless stories.
 Photography is needed and effective.”